 Someone has obtained a domain name that is the same as, or confusingly similar to, a trademark or service mark that you own.
 How can you take the domain name from this “cybersquatter”?
+The UDRP (explained below) may come to the rescue!

 When he registered the domain name, the cybersquatter (the Registrant) agreed to ICANN’s Uniform Domain Name Dispute Resolution Policy (UDRP).